snabble/Android-SDK/docs/docs/ui-api.md

 The SDK does need to switch to different Screens at different times (For example, when starting a Checkout).

 If you do not register any ui actions, activities will be launched.
-If you want to integrate the SDK more deeply into your App, you need to Handlers to Events.
+If you want to integrate the SDK more deeply into your App, you need to add Handlers to Events.

 Todo that, call **SnabbleUI.setUiAction**, which will then be called instead of opening an Activity.

 In some cases Activities will still be launched, which will then not invoke the ui action handler.

+## Styling

+The SDK uses Material 3 theme styling where possible.

+Activities can also use a MaterialToolbar, to enable using a Toolbar set the Theme attribute **snabbleToolbarStyle**.

+## Night mode

+The SDK supports Material 3 DayNight themes.

 ## List of UI Actions